-Below is a rough translation and some interpretive notes for Luke 3:1-6, the Revised Common Lectionary gospel reading for the 2nd Sunday of Advent, year C. Your comments are always welcomed.
+Below is a rough translation and some interpretive notes for Luke 3:1-6, the Revised Common Lectionary gospel reading for the 2nd Sunday of Advent in Year C. Your comments are always welcomed.

 Luke 3:1-6

-In the 15thyear of the hegemony of Tiberius Caesar, Pontius Pilate being hegemon of the Judaea, and Herod being a tetrarch of the Galilee, and Philip his brother being tetrarch of the region of Ituraea and Trachonitis, and Lysanius being tetrarch of Abilene,
+In the 15th year of the hegemony of Tiberius Caesar, Pontius Pilate being hegemon of the Judaea, and Herod being a tetrarch of the Galilee, and Philip his brother being tetrarch of the Ituraea and Trachonitis, and Lysanius being tetrarch of Abilene,

 ἡγεμονεύοντος: PAPart gsm, ἡγεμονεύω, 1) to be leader, to lead the way 2) to rule, command 2a) of a province, to be governor of a province 2b) said of a proconsul, of a procurator